errata-ai/vale-boilerplate/README.md

 ## Markup

-Vale is capable of "understanding" markup, allowing it to intelligently lint prose without generators hundreds of markup-related false positives.
+Vale is capable of "understanding" markup, allowing it to intelligently lint prose without generating hundreds of markup-related false positives.

 For example, consider the following [`write-good`](https://github.com/btford/write-good) style violations: